1. Johns Hopkins University

 There are certain skills that many news videographers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed business skills, artistic ability and physical stamina.
+We discovered that a lot of resumes listed hand-eye coordination, physical stamina and visual skills.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a news videographer can determine their career goals through the career progression.
 For example, they could start out with a role such as freelance videographer/editor, progress to a title such as editor and then eventually end up with the title senior editor.

 What Am I Worth?

 There are several types of news videographer, including:

 Videographers plan, film, develop, and edit videos for various projects.
 These include movies, shows, events, and advertisements.
 They direct other camera operators to capture specific actions and events.
 They set up and break down recording equipment before and after use.
 This includes taping down cables for safety.
 Furthermore, they keep all video and audio equipment in good working order, replacing pieces as necessary.
 Additionally, they negotiate rates with clients using the amount of time spent filming and editing video materials.

 The educational requirement for this role varies by employers.
 While some seek candidates with a bachelor's degree in videography or a related discipline, most require just experience.
 Essential skills include communication, attention to detail, time management, and multitasking.
 You must be an expert in using a camera, lighting, and audio equipment.
 You must be proficient in editing software.
 Videographers earn an average annual salary of $60,985.
 It varies from $31,000 to $120,000.